cs207-project-erin-bruce-will/cs207-FinalProject/README.md

 Any `DualNumber` has two components: a value and a dictionary of derivatives.
 The value is the real-number result of whatever computation returned this dual number.
 The derivatives are a dictionary mapping variable names to real numbers, for instance `{'x':3, 'y':0.2}`.
 This would mean that the computation that produced this dual number depends on original inputs named x and y (and no others) and the derivative in the x direction is 3, while the derivative in the y direction is 1/5.
 Importantly, dual numbers don't care how they were produced, and can be the result of arbitrarially complex user-defined functions.
 In fact, (soon) any function that is written in pure python can simply be called on `DualNumber` inputs to get the derivatives at those input values.

 Dual numbers work by simply updating the present derivatives in each direction at the same time a new value is computed.
 For example, the product rule: $\nabla xy = x\nabla y + y\nabla x$ says "to make the output's derivatives: take the derivatives stored in y and multiply them by x's value, then add the derivatives stored in x multiplied by y's value".

-Autodiff has the following dependencies built-in:
-  -math
-  -numbers
-  -defaultdict

-## "autodiff" Class Methods:
+#### "autodiff" Class Methods:
 - We overload common operators such as `__add__`, `__sub__`, `__mul__`, and `__truediv__` and their commutative pairs `__radd__`, `__rsub__`, `__rmul__`, and `__rtruediv__`.
     - The basic rules for derivatives of multiplication and division are applied:
     ![Image1](https://github.com/cs207-project-erin-bruce-will/cs207-FinalProject/blob/master/images/Equation1.JPG "Equations1")